 - Ravello is the romantic city high above the sea and noted for its International summer music concerts.
 Visit Ravello is filled with villas and castles of nobles, queens & kings, and Italy’s Royalty of the past.

 - One of the town’s most visited landmarks is the Villa Cimbrone, once the residence of Greta Garbo.
 Wander through the villa’s lush gardens and the Terrazza Della Rosa, and stroll down the path that leads to the Terrazzo dell’Infinito (Terrace of Infinity).
 This natural balcony magically hangs over the sea, and is lined with ancient marble busts.
 A spanning panoramic includes Cilento Mountains and the Licosa beyond the sparkling sea, and the lush Amalfi Coast with its distinctive terraces of colorful lemon trees, and castles, fortresses, and villas that cling onto the rugged mountainside.

 - Ravello’s footpath alleyways and tiny walk ways surprise you with majestic churches & chapels.
 There is the Cathedral, Villa Rufolo, San Giovanni del Tauro, and Santa Maria.
 The city’s large piazza spills with cafés, art galleries, and branches off with a labyrinth of small streets filled with local ceramic makers and artisans.
 You will see old-world artisans paint seascapes, mermaids, suns & moons, and romantic angels in soft pastel shades.

-Add-On The Amalfi Food Lover’s Walk & Ravello Landmark Tour
+Add-On Our Guide For The Amalfi Food Lover’s Walk and Ravello Landmark Tour